cobbler/cobbler/docs/cobbler-conf.rst

 ====================

-If set to ``True``, all commands will be forced to use the localhost address instead of using the above value which can force commands like Cobbler sync to open a connection to a remote address if one is in the configuration and would traceback.
+If set to ``True``, all commands will be forced to use the localhost address instead of using the above value which can force commands like ``cobbler sync`` to open a connection to a remote address if one is in the configuration and would traceback.

 default: ``False``